jimwang6012/P4P-65/README.md

 Numerous Python modules will need to be installed to run the tool.

-- Install the modules by executing `pip install -r requirements.txt or python3 -m pip install -r requirements.txt or`
+- Install the modules by executing `pip install -r requirements.txt or python3 -m pip install -r requirements.txt`

 ## Running the tool